This guide will discuss the key differences between a 457(b) and a 403(b) retirement savings plan. Employees from:

 - You might be able to get a loan from your 403(b).
-The loan amount can not be more than $50,000 or half of your retirement plan’s balance.
+The loan amount can not exceed $50,000 or half of your retirement plan’s balance.
 It becomes taxable income if you don’t pay the loan back in five years.

 All distributions are reported to the IRS on Form 1099-R and mailed to plan participants.

 Limited Investing Options

 Depending on the investment provider, investment options in a 403(b) plan are limited.
 Funds can be invested into an annuity or mutual funds via custodial accounts.

 How to spend a 457 plan efficiently in retirement

 Employees can’t touch their 457 plans until they’ve left their employer.
 However, after leaving, a 457 plan owner can roll over their retirement accounts into a deferred annuity with a lifetime income rider.
 The annuity will then equally distribute a percentage of the retirement account for the rest of the retiree’s or married retirees’ lifetimes, even after the account has run out of money.

 How to spend a 403(b) plan efficiently in retirement

 Employees can’t touch their 403(b) plans without a tax penalty until they’ve reached the age of 59½ years.
 At that time, a 403(b) plan owner can roll over their retirement savings plans into a deferred annuity with a lifetime income rider.
 The annuity will then equally distribute a percentage of the retirement account for the rest of the retiree’s or married retirees’ lifetimes, even after the account has run out of money.